The Corporate Governance Review: Belgium

 The 2020 Code states that the board of directors should be composed of both non-executive directors, who do not participate in the company's daily activities, and executive directors, who belong to executive management and thus participate in the company's daily activities.
-The majority of the board should be made up of non-executive directors, at least three of whom are independent based on the criteria set out in Clause 3.5 of the 2020 Code.
-In Article 7:87, the BCCA limits its own definition of independent to not having a relationship with the company or an 'important' shareholder that would jeopardise independence.
-The board's composition should ensure that decisions are taken in the company's interest and should reflect gender diversity and diversity in general, as well as complementary skills, experience and knowledge.
+A majority of the board should be made up of non-executive directors, at least three of whom are independent based on the criteria set out in Clause 3.5 of the 2020 Code.
+Article 7:87 of the CCA defines 'independent' as not having a relationship with the company and not being an 'important' shareholder.
+The board's composition should ensure that decisions are made in the company's interest and should reflect gender diversity and diversity in general, as well as complementary skills, experience and knowledge.
 No individual or group of directors should dominate the board's decision-making process, and no individual should wield excessive decision-making powers.
-In January 2011, the Corporate Governance Committee, which issued the 2020 Code, issued an additional recommendation providing that within seven years, at least 30 per cent of board members should be women.
+In January 2011, the Corporate Governance Committee, which drafted the 2020 Code, issued an additional recommendation stating that, within seven years, at least 30 per cent of board members should be women.

-Article 7:86 of the BCCA stipulates that at least one-third (rounded to the nearest whole number) of the board of directors of companies whose securities are listed on a regulated market should be of a different gender to the other members.
+Article 7:86 of the CCA stipulates that at least one-third (rounded to the nearest whole number) of the directors of companies whose securities are listed on a regulated market should be of a different gender than the other members.
 If the required number of directors of the less-represented gender is not met, the next appointed director should be of that gender.
 If not, the appointment shall be deemed null and void.
-The same holds true if an appointment would cause the number of directors of the other gender to drop below the required minimum.
+The same holds true if an appointment would cause the number of directors of the less-represented gender to drop below the statutory minimum.

-For companies whose securities are admitted to trading on a regulated market for the first time, the requirement should be met as from the first day of the sixth financial year after the admission.6
+For companies whose securities are admitted to trading on a regulated market for the first time, this requirement should be met as from the first day of the sixth financial year following the admission to trading.6

-The 2020 Code assigns a clear role to the chairperson of the board of directors.
-The chair and the CEO should not be the same person, and there should be a clear division between duties related to the running of the board (chair) and the management of the company's business (CEO).
+The 2020 Code assigns a clear role to the chair of the board of directors.
+The chair and the CEO should not be the same individual and there should be a clear division between duties that concern the running of the board (chair) and the management of the company's business (CEO).
 This division of responsibilities should be clearly established, set out in writing and ratified by the board.
 The chair should cultivate a close relationship with the CEO, providing support and advice while fully respecting the CEO's executive responsibilities.
 As a guideline, the chair should stimulate effective interaction between the board and executive management.
 The chair is responsible for leading the board of directors and can be entrusted by the board with specific responsibilities.
 The chair should take the necessary measures to foster a climate of trust within the board, contribute to open discussion, allow constructive dissent and ensure support for the board's decisions.
-Once decisions are taken, all board members should be supportive of their execution.
+Once decisions are made, all board members should be supportive of their execution.
 The chair7 determines the agenda for board meetings, after consultation with the CEO and the company secretary, and ensures that procedures relating to preparations for board meetings, deliberations, the adoption of resolutions and the implementation of decisions are properly followed.
-The chair, or as the case may be the chair and the CEO, is responsible for ensuring that the directors receive accurate, timely and clear information before the meetings and, where necessary, between meetings.
+The chair (or, as the case may be, the chair and the CEO) is responsible for ensuring that the directors receive accurate, timely and clear information prior to meetings and, where necessary, between meetings.
 All directors should receive the same information.

 The 2020 Code provides for practically the same requirements with respect to the remuneration committee.
-The 2020 Code further specifies, however, that the remuneration committee should have at least three members should advise the board on the adoption of a remuneration policy.
-In addition to a remuneration committee, the BCCA obliges companies whose securities are listed on a regulated market10 to set up an audit and risk committee composed of non-executive directors.
-At least one member should be independent,11 and at least one member of the committee must possess the requisite level of expertise in the area of accountancy and audits.
-The audit and risk committee should report regularly to the board of directors on the exercise of its duties and in any case when the board draws up the annual accounts, consolidated annual accounts and short-form financial statement (intended for publication).
+The 2020 Code further specifies, however, that the remuneration committee should have at least three members and should advise the board on the adoption of a remuneration policy.
+In addition to a remuneration committee, the CCA obliges companies whose securities are listed on a regulated market10 to set up an audit and risk committee composed of non-executive directors.
+At least one member should be independent,11 and at least one member must possess the requisite level of expertise in the field of accountancy and auditing.
+The audit and risk committee should report regularly to the board of directors on the exercise of its duties and, in any case, when the board draws up the financial statements, consolidated financial statements and short-form financial statements (intended for publication).
 The audit and risk committee should:

 - monitor the financial reporting process;